Loss of integrability in a system with two-photon interactions: Loss of integrability and onset of chaos

-A similar initial trend in $\langle r \rangle$ is observed in Fig.~\ref{fig:PeresLattice_omega00p63}(c1), where it has large values at low energies before converging toward the Poisson limit.
-However, at higher energies, $\langle r \rangle$ begins to rise again, signaling the onset of spectral correlations.
-This behavior aligns with the increasing disorder observed in the corresponding Peres lattices [see Figs.~\ref{fig:PeresLattice_omega00p63}(c2)–\ref{fig:PeresLattice_omega00p63}(c4), column view], marking the beginning of a transition toward non-integrability.
+In Figs.~\ref{fig:PeresLattice_omega2}(a1)–\ref{fig:PeresLattice_omega2}(c1), the average spectral ratio $\langle r \rangle$ shows a decay from large values at low energies, followed by fluctuations around the value associated with Poisson statistics.
+These elevated values of $\langle r \rangle$ are characteristic of nearly harmonic spectra, such as that of the harmonic oscillator, for which $\langle r \rangle=1$.
+Notably, in Fig.~\ref{fig:PeresLattice_omega2}(c1), the spectral ratio increases again at higher energies, approaching values characteristic of GOE statistics.
+This shift is consistent with the emergence of disorder in the corresponding Peres lattices at high energies [see Figs.~\ref{fig:PeresLattice_omega2}(c2)–\ref{fig:PeresLattice_omega2}(c4), column view], further indicating the onset of nonintegrable dynamics in that energy regime.
+At these relatively low values of $\gamma$, we observe peculiar sets of regular lines in the expectation values of $\hat{J}_{x}^{2}$ at high energies, $\epsilon \approx 40$ in Fig.~\ref{fig:PeresLattice_omega2}(b4) and $\epsilon \approx 20$ in Fig.~\ref{fig:PeresLattice_omega2}(c4).
+These unexpectedly ordered structures in the middle of an otherwise disordered regime suggest underlying mechanisms that warrant further investigation.

-Figure~\ref{fig:PeresLattice_omega00p63}(d1) and Fig.~\ref{fig:PeresLattice_omega00p63}(e1) show that the average spectral ratio $\langle r\rangle$ fluctuates around the value expected for GOE statistics in certain energy regions.
-This behavior is consistent with the strong disorder observed in the corresponding Peres lattices at high energies [see Figs.~\ref{fig:PeresLattice_omega00p63}(d2)–\ref{fig:PeresLattice_omega00p63}(d4) and Figs.~\ref{fig:PeresLattice_omega00p63}(e2)–\ref{fig:PeresLattice_omega00p63}(e4), column view].
-As the coupling strength $\gamma$ increases, a clear trend emerges in which the spectral ratio transitions from values characteristic of Poisson statistics to those indicative of GOE statistics, reflecting a progressive loss of integrability and the emergence of quantum chaos.
+The final panels, Fig.~\ref{fig:PeresLattice_omega2}(d1) and~\ref{fig:PeresLattice_omega2}(e1) show that the average spectral ratio $\langle r\rangle$ stabilizes around the GOE limit at high energies, following a transition from Poisson-like statistics at lower energies.
+This behavior aligns with the corresponding Peres lattices, which display pronounced disorder in the high-energy regime and ordered structures at low energies [see Figs.~\ref{fig:PeresLattice_omega2}(d2)–\ref{fig:PeresLattice_omega2}(d4) and~\ref{fig:PeresLattice_omega2}(e2)–\ref{fig:PeresLattice_omega2}(e4), column view].

-With the exception of the case $\gamma = 0.01$, where the energy spectrum remains nearly harmonic and thus obscures the spectral statistics, we observe a strong correspondence between the degree of disorder in the Peres lattices and the values of the average spectral ratio $\langle r\rangle$.
+In general, for the resonant case with $\omega_0=2\omega$, we observe a clear transition from Poisson to GOE statistics and from ordered to disordered Peres lattices as the coupling strength $\gamma$ increases from low to high values.
 This agreement reinforces the complementary nature of these quantum chaos indicators and underscores the spectral ratio's usefulness as a diagnostic tool for integrability breakdown in the two-photon Dicke model.